Key facts

 - Primary freight modes: Dry Van, LTL

-TFI International is one of North America's largest transportation and logistics companies, headquartered in Saint-Laurent, QC, Canada, and publicly traded on NYSE (TFII).
-Founded in its current form in 2007 — though predecessor companies date to 1957 — TFI has grown aggressively through acquisitions, including the landmark purchase of UPS Freight (rebranded TForce Freight), which gave the company a major US LTL network alongside its dominant Canadian operations.
+TFI International is one of North America's largest transportation and logistics companies, founded in 2007 and headquartered in Saint-Laurent, QC, publicly traded on NYSE (TFII).
+Predecessor companies date to 1957, and TFI has grown aggressively through acquisitions, including the landmark purchase of UPS Freight (rebranded TForce Freight), which gave the company a major US LTL network alongside its dominant Canadian operations.
 The brokerage arm ranks #14 in North America with $1.82 billion in gross revenue (Transport Topics, 2024).

 The structural advantage for shippers at TFI is cross-border Canada-US freight.
 No other broker in the top 15 has TFI's combination of owned Canadian carrier assets, an extensive US LTL network through TForce Freight, and truckload brokerage capability on US-Canada lanes.
 For shippers with regular Ontario-to-Midwest, Quebec-to-Northeast, or West Coast Canada cross-border movements, TFI's carrier relationships and compliance infrastructure provide a meaningful operational edge.
 US domestic FTL, LTL, flatbed, and intermodal brokerage are all active modes as well.